mdn/content/files/en-us/web/css/css_scoping/index.md

 The **CSS scoping** module defines the CSS scoping and encapsulation mechanisms, focusing on the [Shadow DOM](/en-US/docs/Web/API/Web_components/Using_shadow_DOM) [scoping](https://css.oddbird.net/scope/) mechanism.

 CSS styles are either global in scope or scoped to a {{Glossary("shadow tree")}}.
-Globally scoped styles apply to all the elements in the node tree, including custom elements in that tree, but do not apply to the shadow trees of which each custom element is composed.
+Globally scoped styles apply to all the elements in the node tree that match the selector, including custom elements in that tree, but not to the shadow trees composing each custom element.
 Selectors and their associated style definitions don't bleed between scopes.

 Within the CSS of a shadow tree, selectors don't select elements outside the tree, either in the global scope or in other shadow trees.
 Each custom element has its own shadow tree, which contains all the components that make up the custom element (but not the custom element, or "host", itself).